 Making Tax Digital: Preparing your agency and your landlords

-Making Tax Digital aims to help businesses and individuals keep digital records and use software to meet with their HMRC obligations, across VAT, income, and corporation tax.
+Making Tax Digital aims to help businesses and individuals in the UK keep digital records and use software to meet with their HMRC obligations, across VAT, income, and corporation tax.
 Here's what your agency and your landlords need to know to stay compliant.

-The government has the ambitious plan to make HMRC "one of the most digitally advanced tax administrations in the world" through Making Tax Digital (MTD), affecting VAT returns, income tax, and corporation tax.
-Landlords and estate and letting agencies need to be aware of the impact this will have and start to prepare their software systems in line with the latest rules.
+The government has the ambitious plan to make HMRC "one of the most digitally advanced tax administrations in the world" through Making Tax Digital (MTD), affecting VAT returns, income tax, and corporation tax in the UK.
+Landlords and estate and letting agencies need to be aware of the impact this will have and start to prepare their software systems in line with the latest legislation to stay compliant.

 Businesses or landlords may be exempt from MTD regulation if they can prove to HMRC that it's not "practical" for them to use these digital tools due to age, disability, location, etc, or for religious beliefs that restrict them from keeping electronic records.

 2. Income Tax

 Under making tax digital, landlords and businesses registered for Income Tax Self Assessments (ITSA) and with an annual business or property income above £10,000 will need to follow the MTD rules from the new date of 6 April 2024 - giving relevant businesses an extra year to prepare.

 Eligible businesses can sign up for the pilot currently underway to get started on turning their ITSAs digital, in advance of the official deadline.

 How will income tax need to be submitted under Making Tax Digital rules?